SmartTokenLabs/TokenScript/doc/design_paper.md

 Tim Berners-Lee and the innovators of the world wide web modelled the web primarily on a public library model and computer-human interaction model.

-In the library model, information is freely available, indexed and cross-referenced by a URI.
+In the library model, information is freely available, indexed and cross-referenced by a URL.
 Its incarnation, the URL, is where the data is, and there is no restriction on where you can go.

 In the computer-human interaction model, two players are having a conversation - the human asks and the machine answers.
 A computer has limited knowledge, but it can help the user to reach the right computer.